RacimoLab/it-docs/mountcluster.md

 Now, you can easily mount the filesystem by running this command in your terminal:

 ```
-$ sshfs -o allow_other,default_permissions KUID@racimocomp01fl:/home/KUID ~/Cluster
+$ sshfs -o idmap=user KUID@racimocomp01fl:/home/KUID ~/Cluster
 ```

 Note that `KUID` needs to be changed to your id and that you can change the directory mounted to your machine (`/home/KUID` in this case) or the server you are connecting to (instead of `racimocomp01fl`, you can connect to `racimocomp02fl`).
+The `-o idmap=user` option maps the user/group id on the cluster to the user id on your local machine.

 Congratulations!
 You can now easily and conveniently access your files from your local machine!